uniwswap/uniwens-docs/deploying-dns-on-a-private-chain.md

 ## Deploy the Registry

-The registry is POWNS’s central component and stores, among other things, who owns which domain.
+The registry is UNIWENS’s central component and stores, among other things, who owns which domain.
 This is the example using ethers and hardhat.

 ```javascript
 const ENSRegistry = await ethers.getContractFactory("ENSRegistry")
 await ENSRegistry.deploy()
 ```

-Once deployed, you will have a fresh POWNS registry, whose root node is owned by the account that submitted the transaction.
-This account has total control over the POWNS registry - it can create and replace any node in the entire tree.
+Once deployed, you will have a fresh UNIWENS registry, whose root node is owned by the account that submitted the transaction.
+This account has total control over the UNIWENS registry - it can create and replace any node in the entire tree.

 From here, it's possible to create and manage names by directly interacting with the registry, as described in [Managing Names](dapp-developer-guide/managing-names.md).
 However, you will probably want to [deploy a resolver](deploying-dns-on-a-private-chain.md#deploy-a-resolver), and you may want to [deploy a registrar](deploying-dns-on-a-private-chain.md#deploy-a-registrar) so other users can register names.